Donald Trump's Tweet About Kate Middleton Has Resurfaced, Because It's Awful

-After Prime Minister Theresa May's appearance at the White House yesterday, she extended an invitation from the Queen herself for President Donald Trump to pay a visit to Buckingham Palace.
+After British Prime Minister Theresa May's appearance at the White House today, she extended an invitation from the queen herself for President Donald Trump to pay a visit to Buckingham Palace.
 While he seemed cordial enough with Prime Minister May — CNN reports that he addressed her as Madame Prime Minister and mentioned that a "free and independent Britain was a 'blessing to the world'" — BuzzFeed uncovered a tweet Trump posted back in 2012 that is anything but diplomatic.

 Who wouldn't take Kate's picture and make lots of money if she does the nude sunbathing thing.
 Come on Kate!— Donald J. Trump (@realDonaldTrump) September 17, 2012